-In the semi-formal curriculum we would expect to see most experiences being delivered through related themes and topics.
 Opportunities for informal experiences may be provided through play sessions.

-Encouragement of inquiry through problem solving does not require semi-formal learners to discover everything for themselves.
-Learners are supported to relate new knowledge/content to previously learned knowledge and to experiential learning.
+Enquiry through problem-solving does not require learners to discover everything for themselves, but they are supported to relate new knowledge and content to previously learned knowledge and to experiential learning.
+Adults facilitate this process through asking relevant questions.

-We facilitate this process through asking questions that are relevant to the learner.
-Semi-formal learners can experience inquiry through structured problem solving activities that builds on previously encountered informal experiences.
-The driving force behind problem solving is curiosity-an interest in finding out.
-The challenge we face is to create an environment in which problem solving can occur.
+Semi-formal learners gain experience through structured problem-solving activities that build on previous informal experiences, where the driving force is curiosity-an interest in finding out.

-Research shows that structured problem solving and reflective play are important factors in the development of thinking and learning skills.
+Research shows that structured problem-solving and reflective play are important factors in the development of thinking and learning skills.

-For our semi-formal learners, feedback needs to be related to the learning outcome, and focus on both their achievements and their next steps.
+For our semiformal learners, feedback needs to be related to the learning outcome, and focus on both their achievements and their next steps.